tin6150/inet-dev-class/mapbox/README.rst

 * Example geoJSON: https://www.mapbox.com/help/data/stations.geojson
 * Additional ref: https://www.mapbox.com/help/define-geojson/
 * json5, json for HUMANS!! https://json5.org/  How effing retarded did original json not support comment?!?!  is there a .gson5 yet??
+* ndjson, new line delimited json.  it helps with merge/join of two files, but the fact that it create a two-element array for each row means there is a manual step to remap things to produce proper geojson.
+Pandas frame would remove this json imposed bracket/braces mess.

 ZWEDC data with two example points